 - An appeal to nature by touting ‘natural’ ingredients in what amount to be useless supplements

 I think it goes without saying that a person or company that employs all of the above techniques to try and get you to buy something, is a person or company that you shouldn’t pay attention to.

-Let’s take a look at some of Steven Gundry’s claims and products.
+Let’s take a look at some of Dr. Steven Gundry’s claims and products.